To generate your

 Best Practise for Personalised Targets

-Once the Alps MEGs have been distributed to staff, we suggest that teachers set students personalised targets that take into account their flair in their particular subject.
-These would be negotiated between the teacher and each student and would not ...
+Once the Alps MEGs have been distributed to staff, we suggest that teachers set students personalised targets that are subject specific.
+These would be negotiated between the teacher and each student and would not normally be below the MEG.
+Teachers ...

 MEG/PT Toggle